LineageOS/lineage_wiki/pages/libvirt-qemu.md

 #### Step 3

 Specify the number of CPU cores and the size of memory that you're willing to allocate to the virtual machine.
-Minimal RAM requirement is 2048 MiB.
+The minimal RAM requirement is 2048 MiB.
 After populating these fields, click `Forward`.

 #### Step 4